monjaka/netsudo/README.md

 ## Security notes

-Use a dedicated pfSense SSH user or SSH key for automation.
-For best results, restrict the SSH key on pfSense to the helper command after setup.
+Use a dedicated pfSense SSH user.

 Do not store pfSense admin passwords in `netsudo.toml`.
 The intended model is local `sudo` plus a dedicated SSH key.